sasfaha2/scRNAseq-myeloid-cells/README.md

 # Single Cell Analyses of the Mouse Models of Colitis

 Analysis of 10x scRNA-seq transcriptomic profile of murine colonic immune cells in control healthy mice, DSS and oxazolone-induced colitis.
-Our analysis compared the mouse models of colitis to each other, and to a single cell dataset of human colon during health and UC<sup>[1](##References)</sup>, with a focus on myeloid cells.
+Our analysis compared the mouse models of colitis (MMoC) to each other, and to a single cell dataset of human colon during health and ulcerative colitis (UC)<sup>[1](##References)</sup>, with a focus on myeloid cells.

 This repository contains code for: